 Since January 1, 2004, all business collecting, using or disclosing personal information in commercial activities must comply with the Personal Information Protection and Electronic Documents Act (“PIPEDA”).
 These obligations extend to lawyers and law firms, including Sullivan Mahoney.
 As lawyers offering legal services, we have a professional and ethical obligation to keep confidential the information we receive within a lawyer-client relationship.
 To ensure this accountability, we have developed this policy, and trained our lawyers and support staff about our policies and procedures.

 Personal information is defined broadly by PIPEDA as any information that identifies you, or by which you could be identified.
 However, personal information does not include business/contact information – name, title, business address or telephone and facsimile numbers – that one generally finds on a business card.

 Sullivan Mahoney provides legal services and products to a wide range of clients.
 In doing so, we periodically produce marketing and advertising materials concerning our services and developments in the law.
 The types of personal information that Sullivan Mahoney may collect about you includes your name, home and billing address, telephone number, email coordinates, legal issues and information relating to providing legal advice and services to you.
 If Sullivan Mahoney did not collect and use your personal information, we could not provide you with legal services.

 How Do We Collect Your Personal Information?

 Sullivan Mahoney collects personal information only by lawful means and not in any intrusive manner.
-Generally, we collect your personal information directly from you at the start of your retainer or inn the course of our representation.
-We may also obtain personal information about you form other sources including:
+Generally, we collect your personal information directly from you at the start of your retainer or in the course of our representation.
+We may also obtain personal information about you from other sources including: